MicrosoftDocs/Hololens/hololens/hololens-environment-considerations.md

 Windows Mixed Reality uses visual light to track the user's location.
 When an environment is too bright, the cameras can get saturated, and nothing is seen.
 If the environment is too dark, the cameras can't pick up enough information, and nothing is seen.
 Lighting should be even and sufficiently bright a human can see without effort, but not so bright the light is painful to look at.

 Areas where there are points of bright light in an overall dim area are also problematic, as the camera has to adjust when moving in and out of bright spaces.
-This can cause the device to "get lost" and think that the change in light equates to a change in location.
+This can cause the device to get lost and think that the change in light equates to a change in location.
 Stable light levels in an area will lead to better tracking.

 Any outdoor lighting can also cause instability in the tracker, as the sun may vary considerably over time.
 For example, tracking in the same space in the summer vs. winter can produce drastically different results, as the second hand light outside may be higher at different times of year.